General Info – summary

 Tree

 This unarmed and usually small to medium sized Tree is up to 11m high (usually less).
-The rounded crown is usually at least as wide as the height of the tree (intro photo – 2014.09.16 Lowveld NBG).
+The rounded crown (intro photo: 90039.
+Lowveld NBG.
+Photo: David Becking.) is usually at least as wide as the height of the tree (intro photo – 2014.09.16 Lowveld NBG).
 Young stems are hairy, and branches tend to droop.
-On mature trunks, the Bark is brownish grey, rough to dark brown or black and becoming longitudinally furrowed (photo 776).
-The distinctive long pods remain on the tree for some time (photo 779).
+On mature trunks, the Bark is rough, brownish grey, to dark brown or black and becomes longitudinally furrowed (photo 766).
+The distinctively long pods remain on the tree for some time (photo 779).

 Leaves